 Understanding the dual capacity of self-renewal and differentiation is an important aim of regenerative medicine and also has implications for cancer biology.
 The aim of work in our group is to identify mechanisms important for these processes and ultimately to understand how they function collectively to promote homeostasis of a tissue.
 To do so, we are using a simplified model system, the Drosophila intestine which contains around 1000 multipotent intestinal stem cells (Fig. 1).
 The intestinal stem cells produce the two differentiated cell types required for organ function: the enterocytes and enteroendocrine cells.
 The differentiated cells are replaced approximately once a week in healthy animals but can be stimulated to rapidly regenerate the intestine upon infection by pathogenic bacteria or treatment with damaging agents (DSS, paraquat).
-Thus, this is an excellent simple model for mammalian tissues such as the intestine, lung or skin that need to regenerate in response to environmental stimuli.
+Thus, this is an excellent and simple model for mammalian tissues such as the intestine, lung or skin that need to regenerate in response to environmental stimuli.

 - In addition, we are using this model to understand the first steps of cancer initiation: how do somatic mutations arise?
 What are their consequences on adult stem cells and tissues?

 Proliferation control: In order to gain broader insight into proliferation and differentiation control of ISCs, we have conducted an EMS-based genetic screen to identify novel regulators.
-We are currently focusing several genes identified In this screen including regulators of chromatin remodeling that conserved in mammals, mutated in human cancers, and are essential in the fly intestine to limit stem cell proliferation(Fig. 2).
+We are currently focusing on several genes identified in this screen including regulators of chromatin remodeling that are conserved in mammals, mutated in human cancers and are essential in the fly intestine to limit stem cell proliferation.